-We run the GHHM course through a team of experts from both MSF and academic institutions.

-The course content follows the syllabus of the DTM&H Exam in line with the latest edition of the Oxford Handbook of Tropical Medicine.
-Still, it extends also to the programmatic organisation of health services and the principles, standards, and organisation of humanitarian medical interventions illustrated by recent operational field experiences of MSF and other humanitarian actors.
+The GHHM course is run with the support of experts in the field, drawn from both MSF and academic institutions.
+The course content has traditionally followed the syllabus of the DTM&H Exam in line with the latest edition of the Oxford Handbook of Tropical Medicine, but also focuses on the practice of humanitarian medicine.
+We therefore, provide pragmatic advice on the programmatic organisation of health services and the principles, standards, and organisation of humanitarian medical interventions illustrated by recent operational field experiences of MSF and other humanitarian actors.
 The teaching is organised through a "blended learning" approach with weekly seminars accessible via webinars.
-Furthermore, through our online platform, we conduct moderated clinical and programmatic group exercises, along with access to the GHHM Course Handbook, reference materials, and publications.
-We acknowledge that most of our students work full-time while taking this course.
-Consequently, we aim to be as flexible and supportive as possible within the remits of the requirements of the DTM&H Exam.
+Furthermore, through our online platform, we conduct moderated clinical and programmatic group exercises, along with access to the GHHM Course Handbook.